 - Ducasse, C.J., 1951, “Whewell’s Philosophy of Scientific Discovery II”, The Philosophical Review, 60(2): 213–34.

 - Dunbar, K., 1997, “How scientists think: On-line creativity and conceptual change in science”, in T.B.
 Ward, S.M.
-Smith, and J. Vaid (eds), Conceptual Structures and Processes: Emergence, Discovery , and Change, Washington: American Psychological Association Press.
+Smith, and J. Vaid (eds), Conceptual Structures and Processes: Emergence, Discovery , and Change, Washington, DC: American Psychological Association Press.

 - –––, 2001, “The Analogical Paradox: Why Analogy is so Easy in Naturalistic Settings Yet so Difficult in Psychological Laboratories”, in D. Gentner, K.J.
 Holyoak, and B.N.
-Kokinov (eds), The Analogical Mind: Perspectives from Cognitive Science, Cambridge: MIT Press.
+Kokinov (eds), The Analogical Mind: Perspectives from Cognitive Science, Cambridge, MA: MIT Press.

 - Dunbar, K, J. Fugelsang, and C Stein, 2007, “Do Naïve Theories Ever Go Away?
 Using Brain and Behavior to Understand Changes in Concepts”, in M. Lovett and P. Shah (eds), Thinking with Data: 33rd Carnegie Symposium on Cognition, Mahwah: Erlbaum, 193–205.